djspinmonkey/djspinmonkey.github.io/_drafts/ignite-onboarding-and-rotations.md

 ### Administrative Tasks and Scheduling

 Here's the list of tasks I used to keep everything on track.
 For me, it worked well to make these repeating tasks in my todo app.
 We were working with different teams week to week, and wanted to cause as little disruption as possible, so we generally conformed to the existing team schedules.
-That meant many repeating Ignite-specific events generally needed to be scheduled manually each week, rather than being repeating calendar items, in order to avoid schedule conflicts.
+That meant many repeating Ignite-specific events needed to be scheduled manually each week, rather than being repeating calendar items, in order to avoid schedule conflicts.

 #### Every Day